-It is a way of keeping your lump sum compensation award separate from your other assets so that the regulations which would otherwise apply with regard to obtaining means-tested benefits are not applicable i.e. you get to keep your compensation award and your means-tested benefits.
+A Personal Injury Trust is a way of keeping your lump sum compensation award separate from your other assets so that the regulations which would otherwise apply with regard to obtaining means-tested benefits are not applicable i.e. you get to keep your compensation award and your means-tested benefits.
 If you have been awarded damages as a result of a successful personal injury claim and receive means-tested benefits, having a lump sum of compensation in excess of £6,000 may lead to you losing your entitlement to any means-tested state benefits you receive.
 Our team can advise on the best approach.

 The funds remain your own and you are able to use these funds as you please, although payments should not be made on a regular basis and you must never have a total of more than £6,000 in your own name at any one time.